 Click to view the Environment Agency's binding rules brochure

-General Binding Rules Made Easy – Septic Tanks and Small Sewage Treatment Plants
+General Binding Rules Made Easy – Regulations for Septic Tanks and Small Sewage Treatment Plant

 If you have installed a septic tank or small sewage treatment plant in England, then the binding rules apply to you*.
-They can be difficult to navigate and understand if you are encountering them for the first time.
+The septic tank regulations can be difficult to navigate and understand if you are encountering them for the first time.
 The official rules on the GOV.UK website can be found here.
 There are also more links on the bottom of this page.
 In this blog post, we aim to make these rules clearer for the regular consumer, that’s you!

 What are the general binding rules?